JJHPhoto/interviewCodeClass/README.md

 ## Question Five: Have you used Ajax to load an external file?

 I remember in one of my Bootcamp projects, we used a JSON file to dynamically load images and text at the click of a button.
 This reminded me of that project and I really like the concept of being able to have data load this way.
 I had not seen the `readyState === 4` code before, so that was fun to learn about.

+## Question Six: Have you used JavaScript templates?